Skip to Content

 How do I apply for Nevada Energy Assistance Program?

 Nevada has a combined year-round heating and cooling program.
-The EAP program begins July 1 and applications are accepted through June 30.
-Applications are evaluated year round or until funding is exhausted.
+The EAP program begins July 1 and applications are accepted through June 30 or until funding is exhausted.

 To apply for EAP, submit a completed application along with the required verification through any of the EAP office that serves your area.